SAMRAATH/SAMRAATH/README.md

-- 👋 Hi, I’m @SAMRAATH
+- Hi, I’m SAMRAATH
-- 👀 I’m interested in GitHub
+- I’m interested in GitHub
-- 🌱 I’m currently learning GitHub
+- I’m currently learning GitHub
-- 💞️ I’m looking to collaborate on GitHub
+- I’m looking to collaborate on GitHub
-- 📫 Can reach me Discord PW server
+- Can reach me Discord PW server

 <!SAMRAATH
 SAMRAATH/SAMRAATH is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.